 Even with a very detailed itinerary, things beyond your control can go wrong.
 You’ve been traveling the whole day, you can’t wait to get to your hotel and crash, but the room isn’t ready for the next two hours.
 Or you misplaced your booking and such.
 Whenever these things happen, just breathe and let it go.
 Find the next easier solution, and go along with it.
 The more you complain or think about it, the more upset you get.

 I think most LDR couples tend to forget to have fun because they want to make sure that every minute is well spent.
 When things don’t go according to plan, they stress out, and it creates an unpleasant vibe (speaking from experience).
-Just have fun, and enjoy each other’s company.
+Just have fun with your LDR holiday, and enjoy each other’s company.

 Take Lots of Photos